-Instead, a unique cookie in computer terms is a tiny portion of data that’s generated when you visit a website which is then saved to your browser.
+It’s certainly not a delicious chocolate chip biscuit, that’s for sure.
+A unique cookie in computer terms is a tiny portion of data generated when you visit a website which is then saved to your browser.
 Its purpose is to retain information about you, whether that’s a password, email address, actions you took, or items you bought.

 What does bounce rate refer to?

-A visitor ‘bounces’ off your site when they look at just one page and then leaves, either closing the browser or going back to Google if they found you through a search listing.
+Bounce rate is determined by how many pages someone visits while on a site.
+A visitor ‘bounces’ off your site when they look at just one page and then leave, either closing the browser or going back to Google if they found you through a search listing.

 So if you had 100 visitors and 10 of them only looked at one page before bouncing you would have a bounce rate of 10%.

-Return on Investment (or ROI) measures the net profit you gain on an investment you’ve laid out.
+Return on Investment (or ROI) usually measures the net profit you gain on an investment you’ve laid out.
 For example, if you pay out £1,000 for an ad and that ad directly gets you £4,000 in sales, that investment has a high ROI as you’ve essentially gained £3,000 from the activity.

-The problem with determining ROI is that there are usually multiple factors influencing a buyers motivation from the PR creating brand awareness to the final ad they clicked on so ROI can rarely be attributed to one marketing activity.
+The problem with determining ROI is that there are usually multiple factors influencing a buyer’s motivation from the PR creating brand awareness to the final ad they clicked on so ROI can rarely be attributed to one marketing activity.

-What traffic metrics should I use?
+What metrics should I use?

 The metrics you choose should depend entirely on your objectives and your campaigns.
 No single metric is better (or more accurate at evaluating your campaign) than another.
 It is always important to understand your campaign goals and objectives, and how these relate back to those of the organisation, company, or client you’re working with.